SameSite Cookies

 is thatLax

-mode allows cookies to be added to requests triggered by top-level navigations.
+mode allows cookies to be added to requests triggered by cross-site top-level navigations.
 This makesLax

 cookies much easier to deploy since they won’t break incoming links to your application.
 Unfortunately, an attacker can trigger a top-level navigation viawindow.open